dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform/index.md

 * [Material-UI](https://material-ui.com/) has that google material look.
 * [Blueprint.JS](https://blueprintjs.com/) is popular.
 * [Semantic-UI](https://react.semantic-ui.com) is pretty full featured.
-* check the workshops for more about react component libraries as well as css-in-js!
+* check the workshops for more about react component libraries!

 ## Release it!